-Further guidance on the motivations for taking and sharing images and videos can be found in Sharing nudes and semi-nudes: advice for education settings working with children and young people section 1.6.
+Further guidance on the motivations for taking and sharing images and videos can be found in 'Sharing nudes and semi-nudes: advice for education settings working with children and young people.

 The sharing of nudes and semi-nudes can happen publicly online, in 1:1 messaging or via group chats and closed social media accounts.